 Srinagar to Gurez Taxi Fare

-I will mention the rates as per the standard fare.
 It would entirely depend on which cab you chose.
-For an SUV like Scorpio or Innova, expect the per day fare to be around Rs.
-2,500 including fuel.
-If you chose a hatchback like Etios, this charge would then be around Rs.
-1,800 to Rs.
-2,000 per day.
+For an SUV like Scorpio or Innova, expect the per-day fare to be around Rs.
+4000 – 4500 including fuel.
+If you chose a hatchback like Etios, this charge could be a little less but because of the bad roads, you will find it hard to get a small car to go on these roads.

 For booking a taxi in Srinagar, talk to Faisal at 9596410670.
 He is a great guy and will be able to get you a cab for the lowest possible price.